Hotmoka/hotmoka/README.md

 > is also annotated as `@FromContract`.
 If a `@Payable` method is redefined, the redefinitions
 > must also be annotated as `@Payable`.
 A `@Payable` method or constructor
 > must have a first argument of type `int`, `long` or `java.math.BigInteger`,
-> dependending on the amount of coins that the programmer allows one to transfer
+> depending on the amount of coins that the programmer allows one to transfer
 > at call time.
 The name of that argument is irrelevant, but we will keep
 > using `amount` for it.